nativ3ai/WhistleX/README.md

 ## Overview

 This repo contains a static prototype of the WhistleX intel marketplace dashboard.
-It showcases a slick, modern layout with mock data for active whistleblower pools, recently released intel, and a headline ticker powered by JavaScript.
-Ratings are surfaced in the UI and mirrored by a sample SQL schema that demonstrates how upvotes and downvotes can be curated off-chain while pools remain on a smart contract.

 ## Getting Started

-Open `index.html` in any modern browser to explore the dashboard demo.
+Open `index.html` to display the DEMO.
 The UI is fully static and only relies on the bundled `css/styles.css` and `js/app.js` assets.

 ## SQL Ledger